 Orders to private businesses

 In April 2022, new cybersecurity legislation was made public.
-The new rules will force all tech and internet companies active in India to regularly report on any cyber issues they encounter.
+All tech and internet companies active in India have to report regularly on any cyber issues they encounter.
 This requires them to provide broad insight into their functionality and give up loads of user data.

 As a result, Indian government agencies will have even greater control over private businesses.

 In 2019, the Oxford Internet Institute identified India as a nation using manipulated information on WhatsApp, Twitter, and Facebook to amplify certain political propaganda.

 Commentators (both paid and voluntary) are hired to spread information online and actively shape public opinion.
 These pro-BJP accounts are tasked to hijack Twitter trends.

 While spreading misinformation is not a censorship technique in and of itself, it’s still a tool to influence the flow of information.
 By limiting or manipulating what information people can or cannot access online, the Indian government holds greater sway over public opinion.